jentery/508v3/tabletop.md

 The University of Victoria's Department of English acknowledges with respect the Lkwungen-speaking peoples on whose traditional territory the university stands and the Songhees, Esquimalt and WSÁNEĆ peoples whose historical relationships with the land continue to this day.

-Thanks to Ed Chang, Mary Flanagan, Justin Foran, Garnet Hertz, Patrick Jagoda, Carly Kocurek, Kari Kraus, Lisa Nakamura, Anastasia Salter, and Gillian Smith for pointing me to teaching and research materials that inform this seminar.
+Thanks to Kevin Brock, Ed Chang, Mary Flanagan, Justin Foran, Garnet Hertz, Patrick Jagoda, Carly Kocurek, Kari Kraus, Tara McPherson, Lisa Nakamura, Anastasia Salter, and Gillian Smith for pointing me to teaching and research materials that inform this seminar.

 ## AIMS

 * Examine the entanglements of game studies with literary studies through A-D-M and M-D-A frameworks that foreground the material dynamics ("D") between aesthetics ("A") and mechanics ("M");
-* Understand digital studies as a centuries-old design practice and approach it through "low-tech" techniques anchored in gaming;
+* Understand digital studies as a centuries-old design practice and approach it through "low-tech" techniques anchored in gaming, prototyping, and playtesting;
 * Learn how speculative design and game prototyping apply (and are arguably foundational) to digital humanities project design and development, with particular attention to paradigms for labour, speculation, access, exchange, and negotiation;
 * Prototype an offline tabletop game informed by the politics and aesthetics of an "-ism" (dated between 1870 and 1970) and document the prototyping process;
 * Share and test your tabletop game with people in and beyond this seminar; and